DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Concatenate the output of self.item_embedding(x) with the GLM embeddings
 - Might I be making a 320 dimensional embedding where each dimension is a 320 dimensional vector?
 - I should remember to clear outputs before commits for better edit history in the notebook
+- Embeddings on base sweetnet might be way bigger (lib size)
+  - I might have compared the bigger base Sweetnet to a reduced model.
+  - No they seem to match after all
 -